Ziadashraf301/Black-Friday/Black-friday-Regression-models-and-outliers-analysis-.md

 We can observe that any transaction below -\$3,523.50 will be considered an outlier.
 We know that the minimum value for placing an order should be positive and greater than zero.
-However, this lower threshold is a result of the distribution of purchases, which are significantly below the mean purchase by approximately three standard deviations.
+However, this lower threshold is a result of the distribution of purchases, which is significantly below the mean purchase by approximately three standard deviations.
 The maximum threshold is \$21400.50, any order cost above this value should be an outlier.